Introduction

 #if / #elif / #else / #ifdef / #endif

-These conditional defines work very similarly to the regular if()
+These conditional preprocessor directives work similarly to the regular if() and else() logic, except that you close the block with #endif.

 #define LOGIC_A 1